Summer Intensive starts July 10!

 English Language Acquisition (ELA)

-Strong City’s English language (ELA/ESOL/ESL) classes for non-native speakers focus on vocabulary development, pronunciation, grammar, and fluency.
+Strong City’s English language (ELA/ESOL/ESL) classes for speakers of other languages focus on vocabulary development, pronunciation, grammar, and fluency.
 The center offers classes at the beginning, intermediate, and advanced levels, in addition to an English Language and Civics class.

 Computer skills are essential for success in life and work.
 The Adult Learning Center offers computer classes for learners at the beginning and intermediate levels, which cover topics ranging from beginning keyboard and mouse skills to navigating email and the internet.